How Smart Hotels Reallocate Budget for Brain-Based Profit

 INTRO: The Hidden Cost of Pretty but Pointless

-• How they slept.
+• How well they slept.

 A table with a sign and a few small bottles of yellow smoothies